jrsharp/jrsharp.github.io/pages/pages-root-folder/index.md

 backpacking, camping and canoeing exploits with the family, as well.

 This current iteration of jonsharp.net brings with it a host of legacy content.
-The older blog entries and project pages sometime reflect interests and projects long since abandoned, but some of this content was once very popular and useful to a number of people, and I hope that it may be still.
+The older blog entries and project pages sometimes reflect interests and projects long since abandoned, but some of this content was once very popular and useful to a number of people, and I hope that it may be still.
 I intend to provide frequent updates to the blog and project content moving forward, as well as filling in the